Huseriato/ioBroker.nibeuplink/README.md

 ## Using this adapter

-1. You need a Nibe heat pump - bye one if you don't have ;-)
+1. You need a Nibe heat pump - buy one if you don't have ;-)
 2. You need an account at Nibe Uplink: https://www.nibeuplink.com/
 3. After logging in you have an URL in this form: https://www.nibeuplink.com/System/XXXXX/Status/Overview
 4. Instead of XXXXX there is a number.
 This is your System ID.
 We need this ID.